fserb/bkc/pages/fire/fire.md

 ```
 @[canvas-demo]

 And here it is.
 The final fire effect with filters.
-You can see it [here in a standalone page with all the source code]({{relativePath}}/effect.html).
+You can also see it [here in a standalone page with all the source code]({{relativePath}}/effect.html).